McNepp/QApplicationContext/README.md

 -# Uniform advertising of service-interfaces.
 You may once specify the set of interfaces that a service-template advertises.
 That way, you don't need to repeat this for every service that uses the template.
 (See section [Service-interfaces](#service-interfaces) below).

+### Generic (un-validated) properties of Service-templates

+Registration of a service-template differs from the registration of a "normal" service in one important aspect:

+The properties that you provide via mcnepp::qtdi::make_config() will not be validated against the Q_PROPERTYs of the service's implementation-type!

+The rationale is that the service-template may be used by services of yet unknown type.
+The validation of a Q_PROPERTY will therefore be postponed until registration of the concrete service that derives from this service-template.

+This makes it possible to register configured service-templates without assuming any particular service-type at all!
+<br>In order to facilitate this, the type-argument of the function mcnepp::qtdi::serviceTemplate() has a default-type of `QObject`.

+Using this knowledge, let's register a service-template for arbitrary services that support a Q_PROPERTY `url`:

+    auto urlAware = context->registerService(serviceTemplate(), "urlAware", make_config({{ "url", "http://github.com"}}));

+This can be expressed even more concisely using the convenience-function mcnepp::qtdi::QApplicationContext::registerServiceTemplate():

+    auto urlAware = context->registerServiceTemplate("urlAware", make_config({{ "url", "http://github.com"}}));

 ## Managed Services vs. Un-managed Objects